 Skip to Content

 Cushing's syndrome is a disorder that happens when you have too much cortisol in your blood.
 Cortisol is a hormone that helps control blood pressure and metabolism.
 Cushing's syndrome can lead to serious health problems.
-But it can often be cured.
+But treatment can often help.

-Cushing's syndrome can be caused by taking corticosteroid medicines.
+Cushing's syndrome can be caused by taking steroid medicines.
 It can also happen if you have a tumor that causes the adrenal gland to make too much cortisol.

 Current as of: